 Michael Robertson received the B.A. from Stanford, the M.A. from Columbia, and the Ph.D. from Princeton.
-His research and teaching interests are focused on 19th-century transatlantic literary and cultural studies.
-He is the recipient of two National Endowment for the Humanities Fellowships and author of two award-winning books: Worshipping Walt: The Whitman Disciples (Princeton UP, 2008) and Stephen Crane, Journalism, and the Making of Modern American Literature (Columbia UP, 1997).
+His research focuses on 19th-century British and American literature.
+He is the recipient of two National Endowment for the Humanities Fellowships and author of three award-winning books: The Last Utopians (Princeton UP, 2018), Worshipping Walt: The Whitman Disciples (Princeton UP, 2008), and Stephen Crane, Journalism, and the Making of Modern American Literature (Columbia UP, 1997).
 He is co-editor with TCNJ colleague David Blake of Walt Whitman, Where the Future Becomes Present (U of Iowa P, 2008).
-His book The Last Utopians, a group biography of utopian socialists in the U.S. and U.K. during the period 1880-1915, is forthcoming from Princeton University Press.
-His current book project, “William Morris: The Journey Toward Utopia,” is a biography of the nineteenth-century English designer, writer, and social activist.
+He currently lives in London, where he is an Honorary Research Fellow at Birkbeck College, University of London, and is writing a biography of William Morris, the 19th-century English writer, artist, and socialist.